fastrodev/fastro/post/store.md

 ## Show me the code

-You can run this code with: `deno run --env -A store.ts`
+You can run this code with: `deno run -r --env -A store.ts`

 ```ts
 import { Store } from "https://fastro.dev/core/map/map.ts";